MohitJuneja/product_ideas/README.md

 # product_ideas
+List of product ideas.

+To do:
+* feasibility,
-List of product ideas with feasibility, passion to build it, pain to users, time-to-test matrix
+* passion to build it,
+* pain to users,
+* time-to-test matrix

 # Why Public Repository?